freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 330.1

 Add some windows to your castle.
-Use a left and right bracket for them (`[]`).
-Put three of them on the fourth story, like this:
+Use a left and right brackets for them (`[]`).
+Put three pairs on the fourth story, like this:

 ```
 |   []    []    []   |
 ```

-There's four spaces between each window and three on each side.
+There's four spaces between each window and three the sides.
 Save the file when you are done.

 #### HINTS